imperialnolini/photoplate/README.md

 for real.
 This time, however, we won’t pass in arguments for the “type” or “out” keyword parameters.

-In general, the photoplage::photoplate() function seems to work best when “stargazer_call =” is NOT included in its function call, so best to leave that out and simply enter the stargazer::stargazer() call as the first parameter without explicitly identifying it as such.
+In general, the photoplate::photoplate() function seems to work best when “stargazer_call =” is NOT included in its function call, so best to leave that out and simply enter the stargazer::stargazer() call as the first parameter without explicitly identifying it as such.